CNelias/DCCA.jl/README.md

 To get a fast estimation of the confidence interval, call the ```empirical_CI``` function like : ```pts, ci = empirical_CI(dataLength)```.

 For a more accurate estimation, you can call ```bootstrap_CI``` : ```pts, ci = bootstrap_CI(timeSeries1, timeSeries2; iterations = 200)```.
 This operation is much more demanding and can take up to several minutes.
-The ```iterations``` additional argument controls the numer of repetition for the bootstrap procedure, the higher the value the smoother and a cleaner the estimation will be but it will also take longer.
+The ```iterations``` additional argument controls the number of repetitions for the bootstrap procedure, the higher the value, the smoother and cleaner the estimation will be, but it will also take longer.

 ### Example of simple analysis :